brentvollebregt/nitratine.net/README.md

 ### Delete /tmp/
 When downloading a zip file, the server cannot delete the file while processing the request as it needs to serve it.
 Thus the files sit in /tmp/ (beside server.py) so they can be deleted later.

-## Google Analytics and Site Verification
-In data.json in the 'external' key there is two more keys.
-These are passed to the skeleton to be rendered on every page that extends skeleton.
-The data in 'google-site-verification' is ideally for your google site verification meta tag; make sure to put the whole tag in there, not just the content value.
-The 'google-analytics' key is ideally for your google analytics code; put all the code you are given here, not just the id.<br>
-These values do not have to be set to what has been stated above; they are just a way to make getting dynamic code in the header easier.

 ## Custom Search Engine
 Instead of creating my own sites search index, I decided to use Google's CSE to search queries for me.
 Simply go to https://cse.google.com/cse/all and create a new search engine.
 After changing settings, click the get code in the Basics tab and copy the value that is associated with the variable 'cx' in the JavaScript provided.